Announcing Social Comments for Ghost

 • I add links to selected outside mentions in a custom field in each post at Ghost

-• Some code pulls down any mentions and styles them to match the blog, displaying them as comments
+• Some code pulls down those mentions and styles them to match the blog, displaying them much like regular comments on a blog

 Some nitty gritty technical details

-For the "custom field" in a post at Ghost, I use the Code injection feature to toss a list of outside mentions as a JSON blob in the Post footer field.
+For implementation, I use the Code injection feature in a post to toss a list of outside mentions as a JSON blob in the Post footer field.
 Here's what that looks like in action in my admin view on a recent post.

-Writing JSON isn't a fun thing to do off the top of your head, so I use a custom webpage to add and manage replies, and mine was coded in PHP and runs on my home NAS, where I connect securely to it through Tailscale.
+Writing JSON isn't something I do off the top of my head, so I use a custom webpage to add and manage replies, and mine was coded in PHP and runs on my home NAS, where I connect securely to it through Tailscale.

-The PHP page stores my custom Ghost app API key and the Ghost URL endpoint, and also lets me pick which post I want to attribute new mentions to.
-So I paste replies as URLs to mastodon or bluesky posts, hit Save to Ghost, and they're on my site.
+This page stores my custom Ghost app API key and the Ghost URL endpoint, and also lets me pick which post I want to attribute new mentions to.
+I paste replies as URLs to mastodon or bluesky posts, hit Save to Ghost, and they're on my site.
 It even works great on my phone when I'm out and about.

 Here's what that looks on my end.